Skip to main content

 Live position updates every 30 seconds.
 Real-time ETA calculations that adjust for traffic, weather, and construction zones across Quebec, New Brunswick, and Nova Scotia.
 Speed and direction data visible on your tracking dashboard.
 On a 1,270 km route spanning 2 days and 3 provinces, this level of visibility is not a luxury — it is essential.
 Know exactly when your truck crosses the New Brunswick border, when it stops for the overnight, when it departs the next morning, and when it is 30 minutes from your Halifax home.
 Coordinate your schedule with absolute precision.

-The only Montreal mover with real-time GPS tracking on every Halifax-bound truck — across all 3 provinces.
+Real-time GPS tracking on every Halifax-bound truck — across all 3 provinces, a level of route visibility uncommon in Montreal long-distance moving.

 CNS Fleet Tracking